SkeldJS/Hindenburg/pages/Plugins/guides/floating-text.md

 In particular, the names can follow [TextMeshPro](http://digitalnativestudios.com/textmeshpro/docs/rich-text/#page), meaning we can add some styles to the text, like in the screenshot above.

 ## Create the plugin
 Of course, you'll need to create a plugin to write your code.
-Have a look at the {@page Creating a Plugin} page to get started.
+Have a look at the {@page ../creating-a-plugin.md} page to get started.

 Or, in your Hindenburg directory, just write `yarn plugins create floating-text` in a command prompt.